LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/predefined-content-best-practices-for-messaging.md

 ## Structuring predefined content

 * **Name your responses well.**
   * Ensure that you name your response with something that is easy to search/understand for your agent and is specific.
 Aim to use language the agent would use.
-I.e. do not call the response ResponseOption2, or SC4200T.
+(I.e., do not call the response ResponseOption2, or SC4200T.)
 * **Number your responses.**
   * The system will automatically order the responses alphabetically.
 Place a number in front of your responses to keep these in your desired order for each category.
 * **Keep categories succinct and specific**, and in the same order as the conversation flow.